Kotlin/kotlin-spark-api/README.md

 There is support for `Maven`, `Gradle`, `SBT`, and `leinengen` on JitPack.

 This project does not force you to use any specific version of Spark, but it has only been tested it with spark `3.0.0-preview2`.
-We believe it can work with Spark `2.4.5` but we cannot guarantee that.

 So if you're using Maven you'll have to add the following into your `pom.xml`: